AdiNarendra98/All-of-AI-in-Scratch/README.md

     - Coursera Deep Learning Course by Andrew Ng
     - Deep Learning by Ian Goodfellow and Yoshua Bengio and Aaron Courville
     - Artificial Intelligence: A Modern Approach
+    - Pattern Recognition and Machine Learning by Christopher M.Bishop

  Additional Reading: